kpoland-oncore/OncoreCHHS/DEVELOPER.md

 _Work In Progress_

 ## VMWare - to run the developer image
-TODO Royce (or Kyle if not Royce) instructions on buying/downloading/installing VMWare player
+**TODO Royce (or Kyle if not Royce)** instructions on buying/downloading/installing VMWare player

 Royce uploaded the VMWare developer image to OneDrive: https://oncore.sharepoint.com/sites/oncorechhs/_layouts/15/guestaccess.aspx?guestaccesstoken=TkHr6YH3Gbqm60xhSGrKwtlF6tmzN4EcuB1IrlaNTXs%3d&docid=2_0d74d12013bfc4ba1b485e6cfa626811a
+_ISSUE_: [Kyle] for Vagrant to use VMWare you have to buy both VMWare $150-$250 and a Vagrant plugin $79.
+They recommend only using VMWare Workstation Pro, not Player.
+Vagrant uses VirtualBox by default with no paid plugin.

 ## Vagrant
-TODO Kyle
+**TODO Kyle**
+1. Download and install Vagrant: https://www.vagrantup.com/downloads.html

 ## Git
 [Git getting started guide](https://git-scm.com/book/en/v2/Getting-Started-The-Command-Line)